-Figure 4: Right and left ankle radiographs showing hypertrophic ossification hands were performed.
-If the process was diffuse, a work-up for systemic disease-causing hypertrophic ossification is necessary, whereas a localized HO is likely related to the chronic wounds and recurrent infections.
+Figure 5: Right and left radiographs NOT showing hypertrophic ossification hands were performed.
+If the process was diffuse, a work-up for systemic disease-causing HO is likely related to the chronic wounds and recurrent infections.
 The imaging revealed peripheral radiodensities consistent with subcutaneous hypertrophic ossification in the region of chronic venous insufficiency (see Figures 4 and 5).

-Figure 5: Right and left radiographs NOT showing hypertrophic ossification
+Figure 4: Right and left ankle radiographs showing hypertrophic ossification